- Download our Moving to the USA Guide (PDF)

 Gifts

-Gifts aren't generally expected in business settings in the US, and some companies have rules or guidelines on when employees can accept gifts.
-However, if invited to a colleague's home on a more social occasion, it is appropriate to give chocolates, flowers or wine.
+Gifts aren’t generally expected in business settings in the USA.
+Many companies have strict ethics policies limiting the value of gifts employees can accept, and some prohibit them entirely to avoid conflicts of interest.
+If you’re invited to a colleague’s home on a social occasion, it’s appropriate to give chocolates, flowers or wine.

 Gender equality